sevagh/xumx-sliCQ/README.md

 **coming soon!**

-I will show boxplots of the BSS scores on the full MUSDB18-HQ test set, similar to the [SiSec 2018 evaluation campaign](https://arxiv.org/abs/1804.06267).
+I will show boxplots of the [BSS scores](https://github.com/sigsep/sigsep-mus-eval) on the full MUSDB18-HQ test set, similar to the [SiSec 2018 evaluation campaign](https://arxiv.org/abs/1804.06267).
 I will compare xumx-sliCQ to both the pretrained umxhq and pretrained x-umx models.

 Here's an early teaser on a small handful of tracks to show how xumx-sliCQ is generally a few points of SDR worse than umx:

 ![early_boxplot](./docs/boxplot_teaser.png)

-**nb** I have omitted the pre-trained x-umx model because I get abnormally low scores, so I probably have a bug in running the inference (using the [Sony x-umx code](https://github.com/sony/ai-research-code/tree/master/x-umx)).
+**N.B.** I have omitted the pre-trained x-umx model because I get abnormally low scores, so I probably have a bug in running the inference (using the [Sony x-umx code](https://github.com/sony/ai-research-code/tree/master/x-umx)).
 It will be fixed when I publish the full evaluation.

 ## Network architecture